Before starting your research, take a few moments to think about your assignment.

 Secondary Sources: include literature reviews and books or other sources that summarize and "repackage" another's work.

-Tertiary Sources: include encyclopedias and other reference sources that summarize, condense, and define other's work, theories, or ideas.
+Encyclopedias and reference sources that summarize, condense, and define other's work, theories, or ideas are "tertiary" resources.
+These sources are great for background information.

 The reference shelf is a great place to start research and gather background information.
 Materials include: